techworkersco/techworkersco.github.io/.github/CONTRIBUTING.md

 ## ✍️ Content Corrections

-To fix a typo or otherwise correct the content in the newsletter, feel free to [submit a pull request](https://github.com/techworkersco/techworkersco.github.io/compare) or [open an issue](https://github.com/techworkersco/techworkersco.github.io/issues/new).
+To fix a typo or otherwise correct the content in the newsletter, please [submit a pull request](https://github.com/techworkersco/techworkersco.github.io/compare) or [open an issue](https://github.com/techworkersco/techworkersco.github.io/issues/new).